 If your company relies on IT in any capacity, everything from cabling to data management must be planned out in order to complete the move on time, stay within budget, and minimise downtime.
 So before moving to your new office space, make sure you’ve fully considered the following:

-First of all, don’t assume your new location offers the same or better internet connection than your current office.
+First of all, office relocation doesn’t guarantee the same or better internet connection than your current office.
 If high-speed internet is critical to your business, discuss your bandwidth requirements with the new internet provider.
 For instance, if you plan on running cloud-based applications, video conferencing systems, or data analytics software, you need at least 100Mbps to utilise these tools effectively.

 When designing a wireless network, you also have to consider where access points should be installed and how many you need.
 Ideally, you want access points to be as close as possible to all your workstations and make sure they’re not behind thick walls to guarantee stable connections.